 Getting an HOCD Diagnosis

-OCD is highly treatable, and this includes SO-OCD and HOCD.
-People with this condition often benefit from therapy alone, but some may need a combination of therapy and medication to manage their symptoms.6,8,9,10
+Exposure response prevention (ERP) is the gold-standard treatment for OCD and is most doctors’ first recommendation.
+Many individuals with HOCD condition often benefit from therapy alone, but some may need a combination of therapy and medication to manage their symptoms.6, 7, 8

-- Exposure and Response Prevention (ERP) involves exposing oneself to triggering thoughts and situations while learning to cope with these without using compulsive behaviors or mental acts.
+- Exposure and response prevention (ERP): ERP for OCD involves exposing oneself to triggering thoughts and situations while learning skills to cope with their OCD without using compulsive behaviors or mental acts.
 For example, a person receiving ERP for SO-OCD may be taught to sit with upsetting sexual thoughts and images without researching, checking, or coming up with past examples.

-- Cognitive Behavioral Therapy (CBT) involves learning to “reframe” or “rethink” unhelpful and upsetting thoughts and respond differently when they come up.
+- Cognitive behavioral therapy (CBT): CBT for OCD involves learning to “reframe” or “rethink” unhelpful and upsetting thoughts and respond differently when they come up.
 For example, a person with HOCD may be asked to try thinking, “It’s not important that I had a random sexual thought” or, “This thought doesn’t mean anything about my sexuality.”
 They may also be taught other methods of coping with anxiety and difficult thoughts, like coming up with other activities they can focus on when these unwanted thoughts come up.

-- Acceptance and Commitment Therapy (ACT) has shown promising results for people struggling with OCD.
-This kind of therapy involves learning how to sit with difficult thoughts and feelings by using mindfulness and acceptance skills, while not acting on them.
-People who receive ACT also learn how to use these skills to get some distance from their thoughts and feelings, rather than confusing them to mean something about their identity.
+- Acceptance and commitment therapy (ACT): ACT for OCD has shown promising results for people struggling with OCD.
+This kind of therapy involves learning how to sit with difficult thoughts and feelings by using mindfulness and acceptance skills while not acting on them.
+People who receive ACT also learn how to use these skills to get some distance from their thoughts and feelings rather than confusing them to mean something about their identity.

 Mindfulness as Part of Treating HOCD